 Is it possible to go from a physical store to an online business?
-The answer is yes!
-And you can read more about it here, as we describe Norwegian company Notabene's online journey.
+Yes it is!
+Read more about it, as we describe Norwegian company Notabene’s journey.

 In 2019, Norway’s third-largest book chain, Notabene, went bankrupt.
 The market and consumer preferences had simply changed too much.
 Although it sounds like the end of the story, it had only just begun.
 After the bankruptcy, Notabene was acquired by Harald Enersen and, today, Notabene operates five physical stores in northern Norway.
 However, the new thing about Notabene is not the physical stores.
 The new thing is that the company has focused mainly on e-commerce and so is also an online bookstore that sells books, school, and office supplies, etc.: Notabene.no.